 Ready to Get Started?

-2. Questions?
-When you’re accepted to St. Edward’s, you’re assigned a financial services counselor who can explain the FAFSA process.
-Your counselor is there to help – all the way until you graduate.
+4. Questions?
+When you’re accepted to St. Edward’s, you’re assigned a Financial Aid Counselor who can explain the FAFSA process.
+Your counselor is there to help – until you graduate.

-3. Many people’s financial circumstances have changed due to the pandemic and its economic impact.
-If the FAFSA doesn’t reflect your family’s current reality, talk with your financial services counselor.
+5. Many people’s financial circumstances have changed due to the pandemic and its economic impact.
+If the FAFSA doesn’t reflect your family’s current reality, talk with your Financial Aid counselor after you receive your financial aid offer letter.

-Make a plan to complete the FAFSA, and give yourself the best options for financing college.
+Make a plan to complete the FAFSA today, and give yourself the best options for financing a college education.